abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 It is worth mentioning that it is possible to densify the $\qq$-mesh by using [[eph_ngqpt_fine]].
-In a typical scenario, one generates a WFK file on a $\kk$-mesh much denser than the one used in the DFPT part, and then use the Fourier interpolation of the DFPT potentials to reach a $\qq$-mesh that is equal or half the $kk$-mesh.
+In a typical scenario, one generates a WFK file on a $\kk$-mesh much denser than the one used in the DFPT part, and then use the Fourier interpolation of the DFPT potentials to reach a $\qq$-mesh that is equal or half the $\kk$-mesh.
 Further details on the interpolation of the DFPT scattering potentials are available on the [eph_intro page](eph_intro.md).

 The screening is read from the SCR file specified with [[getscr_filepath]].
 The cutoff energy in $W$ is given by [[ecuteps]], while [[ecutsigx]] defines the cutoff energy for the exchange part of the self-energy.
 Clearly, [[ecuteps]] **cannot be larger** than the value used in the previous screening calculation.

 The SCR file defines the $\pp$-mesh for the integration over the transferred momenta.
 This $\pp$-mesh must be identical to, or a submesh of, the $\kk$-mesh associated with the WFK file.
 No interpolation in $\pp$-space is possible at present.